 Conversely, high-interest rates may limit your financing options, increase the cost of borrowing, and reduce the property’s cash flow and overall profitability.

 Still, low-interest rates coincide with high property prices since they entice more investors to enter the market.
-High-interest rates lower demand, creating a buyer’s market where you can negotiate prices.
+High-interest rates lower demand, creating a buyer’s market where you can negotiate prices while considering exactly how much money to put down on your property.

 When Is the Best Time to Buy a Property?